jamangi/pandas-learning/README.md

 - reading the first three rows
 - read row according to a select filter
 - read specific columns of a row selected by filter
+- how to method chain, to filter, order, and select in one line
 ### How to Delete data - Data Cleaning
 - How to delete duplicate rows in which data in one column is duplicated
 - How to delete rows with no data in some particular column
 ## How to Update data - Data Cleaning & Table Reshaping
 - How to modify the data in a column
 - How to rename columns of data
+- How to change the data-type of a column's data
+- How to replace null values with some other value
+- How to concatenate two DataFrames vertically into one DataFrame
+- How to pivot data, to turn duplicate horizontal values into vertical columns
+- How to reshape the data, from more columns to less columns

 # CREATE
 dict of lists: